nhkhoi91/enote_assignment/README.md

 # ENOTE ASSIGNMENT
-This repo contains 2 SQL files for creating required schema and a transaction report, as well as Python code for loading csv files and pushing to respective database tables.
+This repo contains part A of the assignment in `Assignment.md`, 2 SQL files for creating required schema in `/data` folder, and a transaction report, as well as Python code for loading csv files and pushing to respective database tables.

 ## Getting started
 These instructions will help you create the required schema on MySQL, insert data into these